General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Methods

 \section{Methods}

-Sec.~\ref{sec:rateeqs} introduces terminology and general rate equations that describe a wide range of protein aggregation reactions, and also introduces dimensionless parameters.
-In Sec.~\ref{sec:perturbation} we develop a perturbative expansion of these rate equations and explain why most standard approximate methods fail to produce a viable solution.
-In Sec.~\ref{sec:regularizing} we describe qualitatively our new method in a way that does not require knowledge of Lie symmetries or group theory, and present a general solution to the rate equations.
-Finally, Secs.~\ref{sec:experimental}-\ref{sec:processing} outline the experimental techniques used to collect new co-aggregation data, and how these data are subsequently processed.
+Sec.~\ref{sec:rateeqs} introduces general rate equations that describe a wide range of protein aggregation reactions.
+In Sec.~\ref{sec:perturbation} we nondimensionalize these rate equations and develop a divergent perturbative solution.
+In Sec.~\ref{sec:failure} we explain why most standard approximate methods fail to produce a convergent solution.
+In the SI we therefore develop a new approximate method for solving differential equations dependent on a kind of Lie symmetry and use it to solve the general rate equations.
+In Sec.~\ref{sec:regularizing} we describe qualitatively our method in a way that does not require knowledge of Lie symmetries or group theory, and present the resultant general solution formula for protein aggregation kinetics.
+In Sec.~\ref{sec:absoln} we apply this general solution formula to the co-aggregation rate equations presented in the Results.
+Secs.~\ref{sec:experimental}-\ref{sec:processing} outline the experimental techniques used to collect new co-aggregation data, and how these data are subsequently processed.
+Finally, Sec.~\ref{sec:terminology} provides a reference table for notation used throughout the paper.